waggle-sensor/waggle/user_documentation/getting_started.md

 * USB network adapter

    <img src="pictures/USB-LAN-adapter.jpg" width="320">

+   A USB 2.0 to ethernet network adapter.

 * Power adapter with barrel plug

+   <img src="pictures/barrel_power_plug.jpg" width="320">

    Specification: 5V 2A DC input

-   <img src="pictures/barrel_power_plug.jpg" width="320">

 ## Prepare eMMC memory cards

 To use the node controller you need to copy the waggle image (a modified ubuntu) onto an eMMC memory card.
-Since eMMC's do not have a standardized connector, Hardkernel eMMC's come with an eMMC module reader with a standard microSD card connector.
-The microSD card connector can then be plugged into a normal microSD/USB adapter which in turn can be plugged into the USB port of a computer:
+To connect the eMMC with your computer, connect the eMMC with the eMMC/microSD adapter and plug that into a common microSD/USB adapter which in turn can be plugged into the USB port of a computer:

 <img src="pictures/eMMC_in_USB_adapter.jpg" width="320">